Your Credit Score

 You have the right to question any information we have about you that you think is incorrect.
 We’ll take reasonable steps to check this for you and correct it.
 Please visit one of our branches, or see the ‘How to contact us’ section if you want to do this.

-You can ask us to do so if your personal information is not accurate, has been used unlawfully, is not relevant anymore, or if you have already asked us to stop using your personal information but you are waiting for us to tell you if we are allowed to keep on using it.
-If we do restrict your personal information in this way, we won’t use or share it in other ways while it is restricted.
-Please see the ‘How to contact us’ section to do this.
+You have the right to restrict the processing of your personal information.
+This means that you can ask us to limit what we use your information for, for a period of time.
+You can do this if you think that your personal information is not accurate, has been used unlawfully, is not relevant to us anymore, or if you have already asked us to stop using your personal information but you are waiting for us to tell you if we are allowed to keep on using it.

 You can do this when an automated decision is made about you, or you can see the ‘How to contact us’ section to speak to us about this.
-Please see the ‘How we work out what marketing you receive’ section for more information on profiling, and see the ‘How we use your information to make automated decisions’ section for more information on automated decision making.
+Please see the ‘How we work out what marketing you receive’ section for more information on profiling and see the ‘How we use your information to make automated decisions’ section for more information on automated decision making.

-If this is so, we will tell you.
-You can manage your preferences for activities like marketing in a few ways.
-Use your internet or mobile banking applications, visit one of our branches, or see the ‘How to contact us’ section to speak to us about this.
+Where consent is our reason for using your personal information you have the right to withdraw that consent at any time.
+If you withdraw your consent, we may not be able to provide certain products or services to you.
+If this is the case, we’ll tell you.
+You can manage your choices for activities like marketing through your internet or mobile banking applications, by visiting one of our branches, or see the ‘How to contact us’ section to speak to us about this.

 This section gives details of how to contact us about how we use your personal information.
 It also shows you where you can get in touch with the government regulator.

-If you have any questions, want more details about how we use your personal information, or would like to speak to us about one of your data privacy rights, you can call us on 0345 720 3040 (+44 1132 421984 from outside the UK).
+If you have a question about how we use your personal information, or would like to speak to us about a Data Privacy Individual Rights Request

-If you have a hearing or speech impairment you can also call us using Relay UK.
+If you have a hearing or speech impairment, you can also call us using Relay UK.
 If you use a textphone, just add 18001 before the number you're calling.
 On a smartphone, tablet or computer, you can call through the Relay UK app.
 There's more information on the Relay UK help pages.

 or write to us at this address: